 The nose is much more sensitive than the earlobe, so you will definitely feel the nose stud going out and the new one going in.
 That said, the easiest way to make it less painful and easier on you is to make sure things are well lubricated.
 Make sure to fully wash the new stud with antibacterial soap and water.
 Then, use some saline solution on both your nose and the stud.
 It’ll slide in much more easily that way.

 How to Change a Nose Piercing Stud

-15. If You Have to Take it Out, it May Close Up
+16. If You Take Your Nose Ring Out, It May Close Up

-I had to take it out not quite two months after it was pierced.
-I thought, and hoped, that would be long enough.
-And it almost was.
-But after having to keep it out for a week, the outside piercing (on the nostril) was still open, but the piercing inside my nose healed up pretty quickly.
+I had to take mine out not quite two months after it was pierced.
+I thought and hoped that would be long enough—and it almost was.
+After keeping it out for a week, the outside piercing (on the nostril) was still open, but the piercing inside my nose healed up pretty quickly.
 I guess that the skin inside was just sensitive enough that it wanted to be done with it before I was.
 A few people suggested that I just go ahead and force one of the studs through it.
-But since I don’t like blood or unnecessary pain, I decided it was far more worthwhile to pay someone else to do it with a proper piercing needle and sterilization.
+But, since I don’t like blood or unnecessary pain, I decided it was far more worthwhile to pay someone else to do it with a proper piercing needle and sterilization.